War in the Pacific National Historical Park Guam

 Tel: +1 671-477-7278 extension 1007

-This is the only National Park in the National Park System that honors the bravery and sacrifices of all those who participated in the Pacific Theater of World War II.
-There are seven units within the park.
+The War in the Pacific National Historical Park is located at Agana (Hagatna) to the west of Agana on Guam Island in the Territory of Guam in the Mariana Island Group (Mariana Islands).
+Administered by the National Park Service (NPS) as the only park that honors the bravery and sacrifices of all those who participated in the Pacific Theater of World War II.

 the Japanese occupation of Guam, Adelup Point was